Greenland fall – East to west

 Day 1.
 Most of us will go via Iceland and will meet up in Reykjavik for a leisure evening together.
 We arrive at the Keflavik International Airport.
 Stay together in a guesthouse and enjoy a relaxed dinner out on town.

 Day 2.
 Early the next morning we depart from the downtown airfield and 2 hours later we land among the spectacular mountain on the east coast at Kulusuk Island.
-From here the shuttle helicopter takes us in to Tasiilaq, a very picturesque town and the ‘capital’ of the east coast.
+From here a short helicopter ride takes us in to Tasiilaq, a very picturesque town and the ‘capital’ of the east coast and which is the final meeting point for all the team.
 We check in and go straight to the store for shopping.
 The rest of the day is packing and preparing, - but we will not drop our last served meal in a restaurant…

 Day 3.
-The first half of the day is all about finishing preparations and change into the expedition clothing that will stay on for the next 3 weeks.
+The first half of the day is all about finishing preparations and change into the expedition clothing that will stay on for the next 3 weeks plus.
 Then we put the clean “civilian” clothes in the mail to be sent to the other side and take lunch.